Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Column 4 contains a variant name for the gene listed in column 1.
 If there are no synonyms, the name of the gene in column 1 is listed.
 Genes with multiple synonyms can have as many columns as required, starting from column 5.

 A curated list generated from processing 572 samples has been provided with this repository.
-Please note that alternate datasets will generate different gene lists, and a manual curation step should be performed using the output from step 5.2 (file `./workdir/ARGs/Abricate/<cohort>.ARGs.txt`).
+Please note that alternate datasets will generate different gene lists, and a manual curation step should be performed using your output from step 6.2 (file `./workdir/ARGs/Abricate/<cohort>.ARGs.txt`).

 Please ensure that the column orders match the above described requirement to ensure that all gene synonyms are incorporated.
 Loss of a column = loss of gene counts!